 Dear Members of the Media,

-RE: Community Notice - River Erosion Reconnaissance - Post Topical Cyclone Koji
+RE: Community Notice - River Erosion Reconnaissance - Post Topical Cyclone Koji and Wet Season Flooding

-On February 17th from 7am-5pm Reef Catchments will be conducting aerial river surveys, aimed at assessing flood damage post Tropical Cyclone Koji.
+On March 11th from 7am-5pm Reef Catchments will be conducting aerial river surveys, aimed at assessing flood damage post Tropical Cyclone Koji and recent wet season flooding.
 A helicopter will be used to survey waterways across the region.

-This operation is being carried out in response to Cyclone Kojii’s extreme flooding impacts and landholder feedback on widespread damage, across waterways within the Proserpine, O’Connell, and Pioneer basins.
+This operation is being carried out in response to Cyclone Kojii’s extreme flooding impacts, on-going intense rainfall and landholder feedback on widespread damage, across waterways within the Proserpine, O’Connell, and Pioneer basins.

 The purpose of the mission is to document locations and capture images of riverine and/or gully erosion across the landscape.